womanonrails/presentation-functional-programming-in-ruby/presentation.md

 ---

-## What happend when variable is not create before?
+## What happend when variable is not created before?

 ```ruby
 my_proc = proc { p last_name }